-For the TEM equations the non-acceleration relations derived by Eliassen and Palm (1961) reduce to the simple expression $\nabla \cdot \mathbf{F} = 0$ , i.e., the forcing term on the right hand side of the zonal momentum Equation 3 is zero. $\mathbf{F}$ indicates the direction (Jucker, 2021) and magnitude of wave propagation in the meridional plane and, for small-amplitude waves, represents the flux of wave activity (Andrews, 1987).
-The observed climatological winter mean $\nabla \cdot \mathbf{F}/(\rho_0 a \cos \phi)$ is negative throughout the stratosphere (Figure 4) and therefore has a westward acceleration (eastward deceleration) effect on the circumpolar vortex.
-This explains why the polar night jets (Figure 2c) are weaker than would be expected from purely radiative considerations (Section 2.1).
-The arrows in Figure 4 indicate that Rossby waves are propagating upward from the troposphere though on reaching the stratosphere they turn equatorward.
-Essentially this is because of the variation in latitude of the refractive index (due mainly to its dependence on the Coriolis parameter $2\Omega \sin \phi$ ) in the wave equation (Matsuno, 1970) which determines the direction of propagation of Rossby waves in the $(\phi, z)$ plane (Butchart et al., 1982).
-As expected the wave fluxes are stronger in northern winter than in the southern winter due to the relatively weak surface forcing in the SH.
+For the TEM equations the non-acceleration relations derived by Eliassen and Palm (1961) reduce to the simple expression $\nabla \cdot \mathbf{F} = 0$ ; i.e. the forcing term on the right-hand side of the zonal momentum Eq.
+(3) is zero.
+F indicates the direction (Jucker, 2021) and magnitude of wave propagation in the meridional plane and, for small-amplitude waves, represents the flux of wave activity (Andrews, 1987).
+The observed climatological winter mean $\nabla \cdot F/(\rho_0 a \cos \phi)$ is negative throughout the stratosphere (Fig. 4) and therefore has a westward acceleration (eastward deceleration) effect on the circumpolar vortex.
+This explains why the polar night jets (Fig. 2a and b) are weaker than would be expected from purely radiative considerations (Sect.
+2.1).
+The arrows in Fig. 4 indicate that Rossby waves are propagating upward from the troposphere, though on reaching the stratosphere they turn equatorward.
+Essentially this is because of the variation in latitude of the refractive index (due mainly to its dependence on the Coriolis parameter $2\Omega \sin \phi$ ) in the wave equation (Matsuno, 1970), which determines the direction of propagation of Rossby waves in the $(\phi, z)$ plane (Butchart et al., 1982).
+As expected, the wave fluxes are stronger in the northern winter than in the southern winter due to the relatively weak surface forcing in the SH.